 A break along the trail with my trusty blue Osprey Talon 11 pack

-Glacial Drumlin State Trail – Trail Fees Bikers and in-line skaters age 16 or older are required to have a state trail pass (annual or daily).
-Trail passes can be purchased from the Wisconsin DNR online, at state park offices (self-registration stations when state park offices are closed); some local businesses along the trails sell trail passes as well.
-If you start your ride at the trailhead at Dousman, be sure to pop into the Bicycle Doctor for a snack or to chat with the owners – they offer a large selection of bikes, clothing, gear, and healthy snacks for the trail.
+Glacial Drumlin State Trail – Trail Fees Bikers and in-line skaters (age 16 or older) are required to have an annual or daily state trail pass.
+You can purchase passes online from the Wisconsin DNR or at state park offices.
+Self-registration is available when offices are closed.
+In addition, some local businesses along the trails sell trail passes.
+If you start your ride in Dousman, be sure to pop into the Bicycle Doctor for a snack or to chat with the owners.
+This amazing bike shop has a large selection of bikes, clothing, gear, and healthy snacks for the trail.

 Long summer shadows along the Glacial Drumlin State Trail